STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar5/sm5_differential_expression_analysis.md

 Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html) by Gareth et al. The PDF is freely available [here](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf).
-Be especially mindful of using linear models for

 But essentially, the t-statistics is simply a formulation for testing the relationship between variables based on a linear fit.